robertdebock/learn-terraform/ADVANCED/cicd-for-modules.md

         - terraform init
 ```

+And a [GitHub actions example](https://github.com/robertdebock/terraform-aws-cluster/blob/master/.github/workflows/terraform.yml).
+Be aware the the different scenarios (directories in `examples` need to be listed in the action.

 ## Assignment

 - [ ] For your version control system, write a CI/CD file that tests a module.
 The tests may be simple, they can be extended later.